bonadocs/protocol-registry/README.md

-# Bonadocs Protocol Search Database
+# Bonadocs Protocol Registry

-The protocol search DB repository serves as a public open-source database to power the protocol search feature in Bonadocs, enabling public contribution without compromising the safety of developers who use the search tool.
+The protocol registry repository serves as a public open-source database to power the protocol search feature in Bonadocs, enabling public contribution without compromising the safety of developers who use the search tool.

 ## How does it work?

-The Protocol Search Database is a GitHub repository indexed according to the rules defined in the [Indexing and Search](#indexing-and-search) section below.
+The Protocol Registry is a GitHub repository indexed according to the rules defined in the [Indexing and Search](#indexing-and-search) section below.
 This enables a publicly visible and verifiable record of protocols and their relevant metadata.
 The relatively small number of protocols makes this approach sufficiently efficient.